-Indian Railways’ ecosystem can create a million jobs in 12 months: Piyush Goyal
+Indian Railways can create a million jobs in 12 months: Piyush Goyal

 New Delhi: The Indian Railways ecosystem can create a million jobs within the next 12 months, said railway minister Piyush Goyal at the opening session of the India Economic Summit.